 Besides, unbalanced wheels might contribute to cup deformation on the tire but it’s a less common cause.

-We have listed out the most common tire wear patterns as well as point out some reasons behind them.
+We have listed out the most common tire wear patterns as well as pointed out some reasons behind them.

 Tires are one of the major parts of a car and greatly affect the ride quality and your safety.
-We hope our guideline can give you a comprehensive look at your car tires indicators so that you can take timely repair measures.
+We hope our guidelines can give you a comprehensive look at your car tire indicators so that you can take timely repair measures.